Adforton: History

-The name Adforton means 'settlement connected with Ealdfrith'.
+The name Adforton means 'settlement of Ad's fort'.

 John Marius Wilson's Imperial Gazetteer of England and Wales describes Adforton as "a township with Stanway, Paytoe, and Grange, in the parish of Leintwardine, in Hereford 2 miles north west of Wigmore with a population of 250 people and 57 houses within the area."

 Demography

 Between 1881 and 2001 the population fluctuated, but reduced from 204 to 118.
 Census data shows a peak population of 215 in 1901.
 Since 2001, with its lowest point of 118 residents, the population rose, and by 2011 was 128.

 The census data for 1881 shows that agricultural work was the dominant occupation among males, with 32 men working on farms and with animals; other occupation areas for men included the professions, furniture design and lodging.
 Data for females shows that most occupations (29) were unspecified and another six were unknown.

-According to the 2011 Census, occupations in skilled trades was the most widespread for men, while six men were variously employed as managers, directors, professionals and senior officials; occupations with lowest counts were in sales and customer service and administrative and secretarial occupations.
+According to the 2011 census, occupations in skilled trades was the most widespread for men, while six men were variously employed as managers, directors, professionals and senior officials; occupations with lowest counts were in sales and customer service and administrative and secretarial occupations.
 Eight women were employed in administrative and secretarial services, with the lowest count was for professions.